 Come hungry and leave without the guilt… or leftovers.

-Do you take your bacon straight or with brown sugar.
+Do you take your bacon straight or with brown sugar?
 Sorry, this is a healthy post, isn’t it?
 Indulge in this California kitchen’s omelets, gluten-free toast (if that’s your jam), breakfast “sushi”, homemade granola, or a “skinny scramble”.
-Regardless if you’re vegetarian, vegan, or gluten-free, Fig Tree (in Pacific Beach, Hillcrest, and Liberty Station) makes it easy for you to find your next delicious bite.
+Regardless of if you’re vegetarian, vegan, or gluten-free, Fig Tree (in Pacific Beach, Hillcrest, and Liberty Station) makes it easy for you to find your next delicious bite.
 Plus, the Pacific Beach location is located in a giant garden which invites the question, does it get any better than this?

 This casual and cozy Solana Beach cafe feels just like home.
 Think breakfast at grandma’s.
 Their wholesome menu is jam-packed with locally-sourced fresh veggies, meats, and cheeses.
-Enjoy your eggs, however you like ’em, or opt for something unique like their Quinoa Cake Benedict.
-Their freshly-made scones, muffins, and breads (the base for their flavorful french toast) will change your morning for the good.
+Enjoy your eggs however you like ’em, or opt for something unique like their Quinoa Cake Benedict.
+Their freshly-made scones, muffins, and breads (the base for their flavorful french toast) will change your morning for the better.
 If you’re in a rush, visit Claire’s Too instead, their coffee shop and bakery just across the parking lot.
 With several grab-and-go options, you can get quality Claire’s food even faster.
-Whether you want to spend your whole morning at the cafe or just pop into the bakery for a quick visit, Claire’s is the perfect place in Solana Beach to roll out of bed, grab a bite, and then catch some waves at the beach nearby.
+Whether you want to spend your whole morning at the cafe or just pop into the bakery for a quick visit, Claire’s is the perfect place to roll out of bed, grab a bite, and then catch some waves at the beach nearby.